-While new content will be published each week, participants can enjoy the lectures and interviews at their own pace.
+While new content will be published each week, Cook County residents can access the lectures and interviews at their own pace.

 Would you like to learn more about additional UChicago opportunities like this series?
 Click here to sign up.